Vshah21/Assignment/README.md

 - Created a login page.
 If login details are correct it displays the favourite movies for the user logged in.

+- Can Delete whichever movie when clicked on the delete but unfortunately doesnt update in the browser but the database is updated.

 ## Struggle
 - Struggled with understanding promises and how to use the async and await method in javascript.